Thomastasa/Android-Snippets/README.md

 * Animation
   * ViewAnimation.java - Android class used to animate views with callback on complete
-  * SimpleCallback.java - Simple callback used with ViewAnimation.java
+  * SimpleCallback.java - Android interface used as a callback with ViewAnimation.java
   * ViewAnimationUsage.java - A couple Examples on how to use ViewAnimation